RegardsOss/RegardsOss.github.io/docs/development/backend/regards/dam/api/_generated-snippets/ModelAttributeControllerIT/testGetMappingForComputedAttribute/http-response.md

         }, {
           "name" : "parameterAttributeFragmentName",
           "label" : "Parameter fragment name",
-          "description" : "Name of parameter attribute fragment.
-If parameter attribute belongs to default fragment, leave this field empty.", "type" : "STRING",
+          "description" : "Name of the parameter attribute fragment.
+If the parameter attribute belongs to the default fragment, leave this field empty.", "type" : "STRING",
           "optional" : true,
           "sensitive" : false,